Later versions of Android require setting of permissions.

 - Our encrypted messages, even for a single word, are several thousand characters long (SMS cannot handle this)

-- We want our messages to have the feature of Self Destruct upon reading
+- We want all messages to be deleted on the bridging cloud server upon all reading downloads

 - Yep, as little slower, but so what – Security is paramount